jkirkwin/CSC360/file system/README.md

     structures are correct on disk and in memory this should not pose any issues.

     I added the root creation functionality and added writes to disk.
 A few bugs were found while probing for sanity checks, now for the actual testing!

-        The init function has lots of responsibilities so I broke the test up into 4 parts.
-Parts 1 and 2 are passing, [TODO] 3 and 4 need to be implemented.
+    The init function has lots of responsibilities so I broke the test up into 3 parts.
+All three now pass (after some silly fixes).

+### <u>Starting on LLFS Functionality</u>

 [TODO]
-Once we have this done, we need to implement the test for init_LLFS and then we can move on to support writing to files.
-For this we will need to come up with an API for our file system (read and write for now should be sufficient).
+We can now move on to adding support for writing to files.
+For this we will need to come up with an API for our file system (read and write should be sufficient for now).
 We also need a checkpoint buffer in which to store changes.
 At its heart, this should be an array of blocks, in the order that we would like to write them.
 We can choose to write this buffer to disk when it gets full, but we need to be careful of only sending part of some transaction to disk.
 A better way to go would be to check before starting each write whether it will cause the buffer to fill/overflow.
 If so, write the current content (and update the inode map, inode free list, and block free list), clear the buffer and continue.
 Another thing we need to watch out for is single transactions which can cause the buffer to overflow (i.e. writing a file larger than our buffer).
-In this case, the best way to go seems to be to split this up into separate transactions.
+In this case, the best way to go seems to be to split it up into separate transactions.

+    The first thing is the API.
+For now, the only functionality I want to implement is reading and writing non-directory files to root.

+    Once that's working we need to add in the ability to make subdirectories of root.

+    From there we should add in the ability to delete files/dirs from root

+    Next up is porting the 3 functions above so that they can take place anywhere in the system, i.e. so that we can read any file in any directory, write to any directory, and delete from any leaf node (that is, any file or any empty directory).

 [TODO] a potentially useful utility would be a manual "flush" - i.e. forcing us to push all changes etc to disk and make things consistent.
 This would be useful in init as well as in the case above and when implementing a cleanup/teardown function.

 [TODO] It is also worth noting here that we need to make sure that root cannot be deleted.

+[TODO] Another thing to we need to figure out is the inode cache that we're going to use.
+It feels easiest to hold an array of arrays of inode_t pointers, each sub-array corresponding to one of the inode blocks.
+I'm also going to need a policy on how to manage it when it gets full.
+One option would be to have the outer array act as a queue (of sorts), and when it gets full we delete the oldest block of inodes to make room for another one.
+This would let us do either a FIFO policy, or a LRU policy if we allow shuffling the queue when we use something already in it.
+This seems like a better way to go, but it is a little more complicated.

 ### Misc Notes